Staff applicant privacy notice

 The University will not share your data with third parties, unless your application for employment is successful and it makes you an offer of employment.
 The University will then share your applicable data with former employers to obtain references for you, employment background check providers to obtain necessary background checks and the Disclosure and Barring Service (if applicable) to obtain necessary criminal records checks.
 Some of your data may be shared with government bodies such as UK Visa and Immigration (UKVI) to ensure the University can demonstrate compliance.

 If your application is successful the University will also share relevant health data (where necessary) with its internal Occupational Health department for the purposes of ensuring the University meets its employment obligations.

-By using this site you will allow the University to share information with UKVI and Immigration for the purposes of applying for a Certificate of Sponsorship (if applicable), (this data includes Name, address, Contact phone number, DOB, Gender, Job data and Passport information).
+By using this site you will allow the University to share information with UKVI and Immigration for the purposes of applying for a Certificate of Sponsorship (if applicable), (this data includes name, address, contact phone number, date of birth, gender, job data and passport information).

 The University will not transfer your data outside the European Economic Area.

 The University takes the matter of IT security very seriously.
 It has internal policies and controls in place to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by our employees in the proper performance of their duties.